![]() |

 Learn about the US Marines whose motto, "Always faithful," has represented their faithful service to our nation since 1775.
 You can also see famous artifacts, including a Grumman F9F-2B Panther, Bell UH-1E Huey, and the famous Wake Island M1903 Springfield Rifle which was captured by the Japanese at Wake Island during World War II, and then recovered by the Marines when Wake Island was liberated.

+Now you can even take a virtual tour of the entire museum from your laptop!
+Open 9 am-5 pm everyday except Christmas.
+Best of all, the museum is absolutely FREE.
 The National Museum of the Marine Corps is just off I-95, about 35 miles south of Washington, DC.
 The address is 18900 Jefferson Davis Hwy, Triangle, VA 22172.
 Call 1-877-635-1775 for more details.

 Don't miss our Virginia Attractions page for links to our reviews of the sights you shouldn't miss!